Intimacy

 Feeling anxious about sexually transmitted infections (STIs) is a natural response for anyone who is sexually active.
 According to WHO estimates, over one million new STI cases occur worldwide every day.
 In Japan, reported syphilis cases hit a record high in 2023.
 STIs are by no means someone else's problem.

 However, when anxiety becomes overwhelming, people tend to avoid getting tested altogether.
 "What if I'm positive?"
 "It's embarrassing."
 "What do I tell my partner?"
 This avoidance behavior leads to missed opportunities for early detection and treatment, and contributes to the spread of infection.
+Turning anxiety into action is the first step in protecting your own health and your partner's.

 Correcting Misconceptions About STIs